DionKill/ps4-linux-tutorial/docs/issues.md

 There are a lot of undocumented issues.
 Or, if they are documented, I couldn't even find them because no search engine indexed those pages or they are in a foreign language.

 ::: details Black/gray screen or "no signal"
+Once upon a time, these issues were caused by using old kernels that required bootargs, but they are not necessary anymore.

+If you are using CachyOS, make sure to change from Xorg/X11 to Wayland at the bottom of the login screen before clicking login.

 Rarely, a gray image can happen even with fixes like bootargs.
 Make sure that you try to reboot at least twice.

 This happens because in newer kernels the monitor information must be given to the kernel at boot, which would require us to copy the EDID from the PS4's OS to Linux.
 This is a known problem, and we currently have workarounds.

-Also, remember that the PS4 on Linux doesn't support monitor hot-plugging, so this means you can't change nor disconnect your display or you will be forced to reboot (or maybe you can just change TTY by doing CTRL+ALT+F2 and CTRL+ALT+F1/F7).
+Also, remember that the PS4 on Linux doesn't support monitor hot-plugging, so this means you can't change nor disconnect your display or you will be forced to reboot (or maybe you can just change TTY by doing `CTRL+ALT+F2` and `CTRL+ALT+F1/F7`).

-If that doesn't fix it, you can read the following bible.
-### Gray screen
-If you see a gray screen and/or loose signal right AFTER seeing the login screen, then you may need to use the bootargs.txt or change kernel.

-Instead, if you loose signal or get an "unsupported resolution" error from your TV/monitor right after booting or BEFORE seeing the login screen, then you must change to a different kernel, as some kernels try to run the PS4 in 120hz mode (no, it doesn't show anything on a high refresh-rate capable display).

 Thanks to mircoho and saya for helping out in clarifying these problems.
 ### Other possible fixes
 If booting a display manager or your desktop environment results in a black screen, and the distro is using X11, try Wayland.

-To do that, you can try a Wayland based distro, there's plenty out there, or you can also try to change window manager by running `dbus-run-session -- <name of DE/WM>` on another TTY (change by doing CTRL+ALT+F2).
+To do that, you can try a Wayland based distro, there's plenty out there, or you can also try to change window manager by running `dbus-run-session -- <name of DE/WM>` on another TTY (change by doing `CTRL+ALT+F2`).

 This is a lot of stuff to cover on the guide so you will need to look it up yourselves.